gma1k/Podtrace/README.md

 ## Prometheus Scrape Configuration

-set <PODTRACE_HOST> to the address of the pod or host running podtrace.
+In your Prometheus scrape job, set <PODTRACE_HOST> to the address of the pod or host running podtrace.
 ```bash
 scrape_configs:
   - job_name: 'podtrace'